 5. Vendor long-term viability

 When you procure a pediatric EMR, you are entering into a long-term relationship with the vendor.
 At a minimum, you should settle for a vendor who shows promise of being in business for a long time.
-It is obviously not possible for you to predict this with absolute certainty, but you can get a feel by reading reports from market analysts, as well as by reading recent press releases from management.
+It is obviously not possible for you to predict this with absolute certainty.
+Still, you can get a feel by reading reports from market analysts and recent press releases from management.

 Also, the vendor should demonstrate a realization that technology, regulations and the markets are constantly changing and that they are keen on keeping up with these changes.